-8.4.2.2 Service Levels
+8.4.3 Service Levels

-The introduction in late 2009 of a centralized control room system with out-sourced operations to replace the area depot and fault operation and control system previously used for servicing the Network is planned to improve the efficiency and utility of the Operations Group.
-This change will see not only the collection of SAIDI and SAIFI data by the Operations Group but also the analysis and reporting of this information for AEL Board and compliance reporting (previously the analysis and reporting was undertaken within the Network Group).
+The introduction in late 2009 of a centralized control room system with out-sourced operations to replace the area depot and fault operation and control system previously used for servicing the Network improved the efficiency and utilisation of the Operations Group.
+This change saw not only the improved collation of SAIDI and SAIFI data by the Operations Group but also an improvement of the analysis and reporting of this information to the AEL Board.

-Further major improvements and efficiencies in the gathering, processing and reporting of the SAIDI and SAIFI data will occur when the upgrading to the AMS occurs as outlined in the previous sections.
+Further improvements and efficiencies in the gathering, processing and reporting of the SAIDI and SAIFI data will occur when the upgrading to the AMS occurs as outlined in the previous sections.